wth-mvp-s/LT/az204/7°_n175-200_septneworder.md

 #### Qp32.3Topic5Set5question19::You are developing a solution that will use Azure messaging services.
 `You need to ensure that the solution uses a publish-subscribe model and eliminates the need for constant polling.
 `What are two possible ways to achieve the goal?
-Each correct answer presents a complete solution.

 - [x] Service Bus
 - [ ] Event Hub